“Plates for the table 3, ready!” “How man minutes for the table 5?” “Hurry up for the table 7!!”

 That’s where habit making kicks in.

 For the cleaning, you need to make a habit of washing pans as soon as you finished using (when it’s hot, it is the easiest moment to wash).
 Also, you need to keep your environemnt clean with your twoel wheneven posible.
-In addition, to avoid stock from getting run out in the busiest time, you need to make a habit of watching and refill your stock every now and then.
+In addition, to avoid stock from getting run out in the busiest time (which does happen and makes it nightmare), you need to make a habit of watching and refill your stock every now and then.

 So for me, there are 3 main factors for good chefs (which I had to learn with real hectic experience):

-- Quality : make great food (for that you need knowledge, right tool and practice)
+- Quality : make great foods (for that, you need knowledge, right tool and practice)

 - Timeliness : you really need to make a habit of speedy cooking